awsdocs/aws-storagegateway-user-guide/doc_source/ec2-local-console-common.md

 1. Log in to your local console\.
 If you are connecting to your EC2 instance from a Windows computer, log in as *admin*\.

-1. After you log in, you see the **AWS Storage Gateway Configuration** main menu, as shown in the following screenshot\.
+1. After you log in, you see the **Storage Gateway Configuration** main menu, as shown in the following screenshot\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/EC2_LocalConsole-StartPage.png)
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/ec2-local-console-common.html)